 Establish a long-term funding commitment for the expansion of transit in Cheyenne and to implement the Transit Vision Plan.
-Options are limited due to constraints placed on Cheyenne by the State of Wyoming, but examples include increased contributions from the general fund.
+Options are limited due to constraints placed on Cheyenne by the State of Wyoming, but examples include creation of a regional transit district with taxing authority or increased contributions from the general fund.